AxsPlayer/Course_Machine-learning/Stanford_Course/CS231n/Course_10/README.md

 - To deal with the problem with too long sequence:
 	- truncated backpropagation through time: means to train the backpro part by part, every part contains hundred length.
 - image caption.
+	- Tune all part of model jointly, with CNN and RNN.
+	- image captioning with attention.
+Soft and hard.